danilnagy/danilnagy.github.io/CV.md

 		</td>
 		<td>
 			<p class="title">SIGGRAPH - Anaheim, CA</p>
-			Presented an installation project called "The Hive" as part of a multi-displinary team from Autodesk Research and the University of Stuttgart
+			Presented a talk called [<a href="dl.acm.org/citation.cfm?id=2927404" target="_blank_">"The hive: a human and robot collaborative building process"</a> describing the design process behind "The Hive", an interactive installation designed by Autodesk Research and the University of Stuttgart.
 		</td>
 	</tr>

 	<tr>
 		<td valign="top">